-Gabriele Uboldi (he/him) is an award-winning and Arts Council England funded director, playwright, dramaturg and producer based in London.
-He is a migrant artist with a focus on formal experimentation, mediatised theatre and queer performance.
-He is currently training at RADA and Birkbeck.
+Gabriele Uboldi (he/they) is an award-winning and Arts Council England funded director, playwright, dramaturg and producer based in London.
+They are a migrant artist with a focus on formal experimentation, mediatised theatre and queer performance.
+They are currently training at RADA and Birkbeck.

 With a focus on re-working classical texts, Uboldi has written and directed bold adaptations of Sophocles' Oedipus Rex (2020) and Euripides' Bacchae (2017; Edinburgh Fringe 2018).
 His pieces, such as Death in the Quad (2018), are often immersive, site-specific and inclusive of live music, dance and physical theatre.
 Uboldi's directorial style is heavily influenced by his background in Social Anthropology as well as his interests in performance theory, performance in cross-cultural contexts, queer performance and relational aesthetics.

 Chloe Ashley (she/her) is a freelance producer and stage manager based in London.
 Alongside her work at Undone, Chloe freelances as creative producer at Pathway Theatre.
 She is currently enrolled in the Diploma for Creative Producing, established by the CGO Institute.

 Previously, she has worked as part of the technical crew at Pleasance Theatre Trust Edinburgh (2019).
 Chloe has worked on numerous regional productions at the Byre Theatre, St Andrews and held the position of Festival Director of the On The Rocks Festival from 2018-2019.
 Chloe has a particular interest in producing new writing and physical theatre.